 Overview of Media & FOE Environment

-The relationship between the media and the government is cordial in Sierra Leone.
-Media atmosphere in Sierra Leon remains relatively stable as media houses are allowed to operate with little interference.
-The umbrella body for practicing journalists periodically runs training workshops for media practitioners, thus improving professionalism in the media.
+The media atmosphere in Sierra Leone is relatively stable as media houses are allowed to operate with little interference.
+The umbrella body for practicing journalists periodically runs training workshops for media practitioners, thus, improving professionalism in the media.

 Media regulatory bodies and associations in Sierra Leone include the Independent Media Commission (IMC), the Sierra Leone Association of Journalists (SLAJ), Women in the Media Sierra Leone (WIMSAL), Sports Writers Association of Sierra Leone (SWASAL), Sierra Leone Reporters Union (SLRU), and the Association of Journalist on Mining and Extractives (AJME).

-An Act that establishes an autonomous body for the regulation of mass media institutions and for other matters connected therewith.
+- The Independent Media Commission Act, 2000 [No. 12 of 2000] – the Act that established the autonomous body for the regulation of mass media institutions and for other matters connected therewith.